-LP12 DEREGULATION OF ENTERTAINMENT
+12. DEREGULATION OF ENTERTAINMENT

-In 2012 the Government introduced further changes to the Licensing Act 2003.
+- 12.1 In 2012 the Government introduced further changes to the 2003 Act.
 One such change is the deregulation of Schedule 1.
-In 2012, the Government launched a consultation on the deregulation of most entertainment activities that require a licence under the 2003 Act The response to this consultation was published in January 2013 along with proposals to further deregulate entertainment from licensing controls.

-As a result of this, the following activities are no longer licensable between the hours of 8am and 11pm;

-- Performances of plays up to an audience of 500 people; - Exhibitions of dance up to an audience of 500 people; - Indoor sport up to an audience of 1000 people; - Boxing and Wrestling (with the exceptions of Greco-Roman and freestyle forms of wrestling).

-Note that Combined Fighting Sports and Adult Entertainment remains a licensable activity irrespective of audience numbers and the time of the event.
+In 2012, the Government launched a consultation on the deregulation of most entertainment activities that require a licence under the 2003 Act.
+As a result of this, the following activities are no longer licensable between the hours of 8am and 11pm; - Performances of plays up to an audience of 500 people; - Exhibitions of dance up to an audience of 500 people; - Indoor sport up to an audience of 1000 people; - Boxing and Wrestling (with the exceptions of Greco-Roman and freestyle forms of wrestling). - 12.2 Note that Combined Fighting Sports and Adult Entertainment remains a licensable activity irrespective of audience numbers and the time of the event.

-In general terms, the new policy builds upon the partial deregulation brought in by the Live Music Act, extending the range of entertainment activities covered and, in some cases, the maximum audience size allowed.
 There are also certain exemptions in relation to community venues such as council-run halls, schools, hospitals and nurseries.

-LP13 THE NEED FOR LICENSED PREMISES
+13. THE NEED FOR LICENSED PREMISES